 9 books you should read at least once

-Experts emphasize the importance of promoting the habit of reading during childhood, as it is a powerful method to develop socialization aa well as cognitive, thinking skills that we use on our daily routine; it also stimulates creativity, reduces stress and expands our vocabulary.
+Experts emphasize the importance of promoting the habit of reading during childhood, as it is a powerful method to develop socialization as well as cognitive, thinking skills that we use in our daily routine; it also stimulates creativity, reduces stress, and expands our vocabulary.

 This is an open invitation to increase your reading, so we share our Top 9 books you have to read —in case you haven’t done it yet— at least once in a lifetime, including the last four years’ Literature Nobel Prize winners.
 We are pretty sure they will catch you from start to finish!